-The purpose of this report is to provide a summary of the housing site assessment work that has informed the selection of sites in the Fairford Neighbourhood Plan.
-This report has informed the Sustainability Appraisal (SA/SEA) of the Plan, which has in turn informed the choice of its spatial strategy and of its specific site allocation policies.
+The purpose of this report is to provide a summary of the site assessment work that has informed the selection of sites in the Fairford Neighbourhood Plan.
+This report has informed the Sustainability Appraisal (SA/SEA) of the Plan, which has in turn informed the choice of its specific site allocation policies.